-Before the candidates take the stage for the first presidential debate of 2020, EPI has compiled resources that could be helpful in fact-checking the economic and political claims that are made during and after the debate.
+Before the candidates take the stage for the 2020 presidential debates, EPI has compiled resources that could be helpful in fact-checking the economic and political claims that are made.
 We’ve broken down our research into several themes and have highlighted some of our most important research in each area:

 - Black workers face two of the most lethal preexisting conditions for coronavirus—racism and economic inequality

 Persistent racial disparities in health status, access to health care, wealth, employment, wages, housing, income, and poverty all contribute to greater susceptibility to the virus—both economically and physically.